 Distinguished Vegetarian Cuisine With Flavours From Around the World.

 Now that the winter chills have finally settled in, I have the perfect comfort dish to warm you up.
 This dish is a combination of a dhal, soupy stew 😉 So I have the green mung beans which are highly nutritious and delicately cooked up with a selection of spices.
-To this, I added pasta rice…O yes I did 😊 and to add that textural component, I have the fresh crisp bite of broccoli and a bit of spicy chewy tofu which all culminates into one big beautiful bowl of goodness.
+To this, I added pasta rice…O yes I did 😊 for that extra textural component, I have the fresh crisp bite of broccoli and a bit of spicy chewy tofu which all culminates into one big beautiful bowl of goodness.
 From me to you with love, the recipe is as follow:….

 Preparation: (4 hours for soaking mung) Cooking Time: 30 -35 minutes Severs: 4